How to Understand Calculus

 - Integral Calculus.
 This involves summing infinitesimally small quantities.

-What's Covered in this Tutorial
+What's Covered in This Tutorial

-In this first part of a two part tutorial you will learn about:
+In this tutorial, you will learn about:

 - Limits of a function

 - How the derivative of a function is derived